-The town is divided in three different teams/groups that can be distinguished by the colors of their clothes:
+Every man, woman and child takes part in this local festival for which the town is divided in different teams/groups that are distinguished by the colors of their clothing:

-–Saint Ubaldo group wears Yellow
+Saint Ubaldo group wears Yellow

-–Saint Antonio group wears Black
+Saint Antonio group wears Black

-–Saint Georgio group wears Blue
+Saint Georgio group wears Blue

-Points to Note:
+Important Points to Remember:

 - Book a hotel on time.
-Everything is full by the first week of March.
+Everything is full by the first week of March!